reverie-rs/reverie/examples/README.md

 # examples/

-Example instrumentation tools built on top of systrace.
+Example instrumentation tools built on top of reverie.

-Copying one of these examples is the recommended way to get started using systrace.
+Copying one of these examples is the recommended way to get started using reverie.

  * echotool (Rust) - echo each intercepted event, similar to `strace`.